 Complaints about Lawyers:

 As professionals, lawyers are expected to provide an extremely high standard of service to their clients.
 Some issues which may arise include:

 - Unprofessional conduct; including when undue delays occur and appropriate care & diligence is not taken.

 - Lack of communication; if you feel you are having communication difficulties, let your lawyer know as soon as is practicable and if need be they can refer to the Principal Solicitor for advice.

-- You do not agree with legal advice given; if you feel this way please tell your lawyer this and they will refer the matter to the Principal Solicitor for review.
+- You do not agree with legal advice given; if you feel this way please tell your lawyer this and they will refer the matter to the Principal Lawyer for review.

 If you are still dissatisfied with the conduct of a legal professional after following the Mental Health Law Centre complaint’s procedure then please contact the Legal Practice Board, Legal Profession Complaints Committee.
 Ph: 08 6211 3699; Email: firstname.lastname@example.org.